YufanZheng11/CppPrimerPlus/Chapter04/README.md

 This means cin reads just one word when it gets input for a character array.
 - the input string might turn out to be longer than the destination array.
 Using cin as this example did offers no protection against placing a longer string in a shorter array.

+### Reading String Input a Line at a Time
+- getline()
+  - discards the newline character
+  - The getline() member function stops reading input when
+    - it reaches this numeric limit or
+    - when it reads a newline character, whichever comes first.
+- get()
+  - leaves newline character in the input queue